jiyuu-jin/IronNest/README.md

 The project has the following main files:
 - `main.rs`: The main entry point, sets up the server, routes, and middleware.
-- `utils.rs`: Contains utility functions and the `RingRestClient` for making requests to the Ring API.
+- `intergations.rs`: Contains the utility functions & types for an intergartion such as the `RingRestClient` for making requests to the Ring API.
-- `handlers`: Contains handlers for various routes.
+  - `client`: Contains and integrations client & authentication logic.
-- `types`: Contains data structures and types used across the project.
+  - `types`: Contains an intergartions data structures and types.

-## Environment Setup

-Before running the project, ensure you have the following environment variables set:
-- `RING_REFRESH_TOKEN`: Your Ring refresh token.
-- `RING_AUTH_TOKEN`: Your Ring authentication token.

-These can be set in a `.env` file at the root of your project.

 ## Dependencies